damianhakert/damianhakert.github.io/source/jobs/people-ops-director/index.md

 ## Requirements

 - Experience with US employment law and best practices
-- Experience with human resource in country(ies) other than the US.
+- Experience with human resource in countries other than the US.
 - Excellent written and verbal communication skills
 - Enthusiasm for and broad experience with software tools
 - Proven experience quickly learning new software tools
 - Willing to work with git and GitLab whenever possible
 - Willing to make People Operations as open and transparent as possible
-- Wanting to work for a fast moving startup
+- Wanting to work for a fast-moving startup